Beware of Hotel Poachers: The Deceptive Tactics of ‘Convention Housing’ Unveiled

 Poacher: Yes, XXXX company is the official housing provider (the poacher says the name of the official housing provider but misleads by not actually saying that she was NOT with them)

-Fortunately, this exhibitor is one smart lady and a savvy businessperson.
+Fortunately, this exhibitor is one intelligent lady and a savvy businessperson.
 She caught on to what was happening and squashed the conversation like a bug.
-The question remains however, how many have fallen for this act.
-After looking through the rooming lists, it appears that only 30% of the exhibitors are in the block for my friend’s event.
+The question remains, however, how many have fallen for this act.
+After looking through the rooming lists, only 30% of the exhibitors are in the block for my friend’s event.

 Poaching is bad for planners on many levels.